cioddi/node-fleximg2-draft/README.md

     }
 ```

-- a script in the website head will collect information about window width and height and send that data as an xhr request to the server where it will be stored in a session variable (that session data needs to be updated on window resize)
+- a script included in the website head will collect information about window width and height and send that data as an xhr request to the server where it will be stored in a session variable (that session data needs to be updated on window resize)
 - all image request go through a script which will use the db to lookup the correct image size based on page_url,and img_src from the request and window_width and window_height from the session and then deliver right image

 ### advantages